27 How to conduct peer review

-Most modern journals provide reviewers with a guideline for the expected to do.
+Most modern journals provide reviewers with a guideline on how they expect peer review to be done.
 I encourage you to read the specific instructions that are given by journals on how to conduct peer review for them.
-There are also a number of excellent blogs to read about peer review (including this on Raff, 2013).
+There are also a number of excellent blogs to read about peer review (including this one: Raff, 2013).
 A systematic assessment of these requirements in biomedical journals has been undertaken by Glonti et al. (2019) and Eve et al. (2021).
 These accounts are worth dipping into for an overview on the different sorts of statements that peer reviewers come up with.
 You can see, in this quantitative analysis of Eve et al. (2021), that the overwhelming number of comments are those of skilled critics.
-This paper also makes it clear that the role of peer reviewer is often ambiguous and that reviews are not consistent in what they deliver.
+This paper also makes it clear that the role of the peer reviewer is often ambiguous and that reviews are not consistent in what they deliver.

 Essentially peer reviewers are tasked with determining whether or not the manuscript is credible.

 - Could the study be repeated?